It is never too late to turn on the light.

 Regular meditation practice frees us from the habitual patterns of thought and behavior, and helps us to respond with wisdom—instead of react—to life and all it holds.

-Who Is Meditation For?
+Who Is Mindfulness and Meditation For?

 Meditation is for anyone who wants to live in a deeper way.
 Or feel less stress.
 Or find more satisfaction with and/or joy in life.
 Or develop greater compassion—for oneself and others.
 Or become more physically and/or emotionally healthy.
 And so much more.
 People come to meditation for all kinds of reasons.